Dr Declan Finney

 Profile

 Declan is a UKRI Future Leaders Fellow within the Institute for Climate and Atmospheric Science (ICAS) at the University of Leeds.
+His research uses a wide range of approaches from satellite to in-situ observations, and global to regional modelling, to understand the role of clouds in weather and climate.

 In between research posts, Declan spent a year within ClimateXChange project managing climate policy research on behalf of Scottish Government.